Caring, Professional Dental Extractions

 When is dry socket no longer a risk?

 We advise avoiding smoking, vigorous rinsing, and drinking through straws during the first few days post-extraction.
 These actions can dislodge the protective clot, increasing your risk of a dry socket.
 Once we confirm that the area is healing well at your follow-up, the risk becomes minimal.
-If your pain increases or something doesn’t feel right, contact us promptly for advice.
+If your pain increases or if something doesn’t feel right, contact us promptly for advice.

 How do I speed up tooth extraction healing?

-- Stick to Your Dentist’s Instructions:
+- Follow Your Dentist’s Instructions:

 Keep the gauze in place for the recommended time to help form a healthy blood clot.
 This clot is essential for healing and protects the site from infection or a painful condition called dry socket. - Use a Cold Compress Early On: